3 terrorists gunned down by security forces in Jammu's Sidhra, encounter still on

 (Visuals deferred by unspecified time) pic.twitter.com/YSgz0xRQrO — ANI (@ANI) December 28, 2022

-Confirming the incident, Additional Director General of Police (ADGP), Jammu Zone, Mukesh Singh earlier said two to three terrorists are believed to be trapped in the area.
+Confirming the incident, Additional Director General of Police (ADGP), Jammu Zone, Mukesh Singh earlier said two to three terrorists were trapped in the area.

 J&K | Encounter underway in Sidhra area of Jammu, firing going on, two terrorists likely on the spot: Jammu and Kashmir police pic.twitter.com/R4JCATGM65 — ANI (@ANI) December 28, 2022